-- A. Applicants must possess a baccalaureate degree from a regionally-accredited (or its equivalent) college or university. - B. Candidates for admission are required to submit a completed application, which is available online, by February 1.
-Candidates must also print a copy of the Speech-Language Pathology Application Cover Sheet found on the application and mail it to the Graduate Admissions Office.
+- 1. Applicants must possess a baccalaureate degree from a regionally-accredited (or its equivalent) college or university. - 2.
+Candidates for admission are required to submit a completed application, which is available on the CSDCAS website, by February 1.
 Requirements and procedures for admission to graduate studies are specified on the application form.
 The applicant must comply with these requirements and procedures.
 Submission of two letters of recommendation is required.
-Submission of a third letter is optional, and all 3 may be submitted online. - C. Candidates must submit official transcripts from all undergraduate programs that were part of the bachelor's degree and all programs where any prerequisite courses were taken, including Worcester State University.
-Applicants should have official transcripts sent to themselves, and should mail these sealed, official transcripts along with Speech-Language Pathology Application Cover Sheet to the Graduate Admissions Office. - D. Candidates applying for admission must have taken or currently be enrolled in the following college-level prerequisite courses at the time of application for the master's degree program.
+Submission of a third letter is optional, and all three may be submitted online. - 3.
+Candidates must submit official transcripts from all undergraduate programs that were part of the bachelor's degree and all programs where any prerequisite courses were taken, including Worcester State University.
+Applicants should have official transcripts sent to themselves, and should mail these sealed, official transcripts, along with the Speech-Language Pathology Application Cover Sheet to the Graduate Admissions Office. - 4.
+Candidates applying for admission must have taken or currently be enrolled in the following college-level prerequisite courses at the time of application for the master's degree program.
 Students completing prerequisites at the time of application must provide evidence of enrollment.
 Prerequisites may be taken at WSU in the evening as a non-matriculated student or as a day student.
 Please contact the Division of Graduate and Continuing Education for enrollment information.
 Day students must complete an "undergraduate non-degree" application.
 Please contact the undergraduate Admissions Office for additional details at 508-929-8040. - a.
-18 credit hours in basic human communication processes and audiology that includes: anatomy of the speech & hearing mechanism, phonetics, normal development of speech and language, speech science, hearing science, and audiology1 - b.
-3 credit hours in biological sciences2 Biological Science must be human and/or animal biology. - c.
-3 credit hours in human neuroanatomy2 Appropriate course titles include, but are not limited to, Human Neuroanatomy, Human Neuroscience, Physiological Psychology.
+18 credit hours in basic human communication processes and audiology that includes: anatomy of the speech & hearing mechanism, phonetics, normal development of speech and language, speech science, hearing science, and audiology - b.
+3 credit hours in biological sciences Biological Science must be human and/or animal biology. - c.
+3 credit hours in human neuroanatomy Appropriate course titles include, but are not limited to, Human Neuroanatomy, Human Neuroscience, Physiological Psychology.
 A neuroanatomy/neuroscience course within a communication sciences and disorders department is acceptable. - d.
-3 credit hours in physical science2 Physical Science may be either physics or chemistry.
+3 credit hours in physical science Physical Science must be either physics or chemistry.
 Courses covering physics and/or chemistry but not explicitly named as such may be used to fulfill the physical science requirement subject to graduate coordinator approval. - e.
-3 credit hours in mathematics, not including statistics2 - f.
-3 credit hours in statistics2 - g.
-6 credit hours in the behavioral and/or social sciences2 (a course in Developmental Psychology/Child Growth and Development must be included)
+3 credit hours in statistics - f.
+6 credit hours in the behavioral and/or social sciences (a course in Developmental Psychology/Child Growth and Development must be included. - 5.
+Applicants must submit a completed copy of the Speech-Language Pathology Application Cover Sheet found on the application.

-- E. Applicants must submit scores from the Graduate Records Examination (GRE) and the TOEFL (if the student's academic background is not in English). - F. Applicants must submit a completed copy of the Speech-Language Pathology Application Cover Sheet found on the application. - 1 The majority (>50%) of coursework in basic human communication processes and audiology must be completed at the time of application, and if accepted to the program the remaining credits must be completed by May 31.
-These courses must have been completed within the past 7 years. - 2 12 of the required 21 credits must be completed at the time of application, and if accepted to the program the remaining credits must be completed by August 31.
+- 6. The majority (>50%) of coursework in basic human communication processes and audiology must be completed at the time of application, and if accepted to the program the remaining credits must be completed by May 31.
+These courses must have been completed within the past 7 years. - 7.
+Twelve of the required 21 credits must be completed at the time of application, and if accepted to the program the remaining credits must be completed by August 31.
+These courses must have been completed within the past 7 years - The majority (>50%) of coursework in basic human communication processes and audiology must be completed at the time of application, and if accepted to the program the remaining credits must be completed by May 31.
+These courses must have been completed within the past 7 years. - 12 of the required 21 credits must be completed at the time of application, and if accepted to the program the remaining credits must be completed by August 31.
 These courses must have been completed within the past 15 years.